What are the negative effects of going through the Family Court?

 Taking all of the above into account, and having a great deal of empathy with couples going through a separation (I’ve been there, done that), I believed there must be a better way to assist those couples who are agreeable as to how they want to split their assets – and there are thousands of separated couples in this position.
 All they want is an amicable agreement, finalised in a short period of time, costs that they can manage, so they can escape the stress and move forward in their lives.
 It is these couples, I have found, that will also be in complete agreement as to arrangements for time with their children.
 Because they are able to come to agreement as to the division of their property, I can assist them to reduce their costs (I charge a fixed fee so they know upfront what it is going to cost) and reduce the stress.

-So almost eight years ago I started my Online Divorce Lawyer practice assisting separated couples who can agree on their property split.
+So over eight years ago I started my Online Divorce Lawyer practice assisting separated couples who can agree on their property split.
 Since then I have built up a national practice with clients all over Australia.
 Clients are charged a fixed fee so they know exactly what it will cost, and can budget for this.
 They don’t have to take time off work, we communicate via email, text, phone and Skype and I’m always available out of normal business hours.
 The property settlement is usually finalised within a few months.

 Less stress for clients, less stress for me!